marcelmroz/runningWeather/README.md

 # runningWeather
-Based on openweathermap API - Work in Progress
+WebApp based on openweathermap API - Work in Progress